-100 Free Gifts Your Friends and Family Will Actually Want to Receive
+100 Free Gift Ideas Your Friends Will Actually Want to Receive

 But we’ve got an early holiday gift for you: a list of 100 free gift ideas.

 You’ll probably see at least four or five items you can easily give someone you know and love — which means four or five gifts you don’t have to buy.